Drilord/testapi/README.md

-//this is just JS code to test API calls # testapi
+this is just JS code to test API call